You sit around watching all this stuff happen on TV… and the TV sits and watches us do nothing!

 Step 3: Re-Prioritize Your Time

-The final step of this process requires re-prioritizing your time.
+The final step of this process demands that you re-prioritizing your time.

-If you’ve chosen to give up watching certain television programs, then you will now have more free time on your hands to focus on other things.
-Here you must get very clear about what those things will be.
+Having chosen to give up certain television programs, you now have more free time on your hands to focus on other things.
+Here, you must get very clear about what those things will be.
 Ask yourself:

 How will I now spend the extra free time I have on my hands?

 What new skills could I learn and develop that could help improve my life?